FC Utrecht: 1970–1979: Merger and early years

 On 1 July 1970, the merger became a fact and FC Utrecht was founded.
 Since VV DOS had managed to avoid relegation from the Eredivisie in the season before, the new club could immediately play at the highest level in its inaugural season.
 Utrechts's home ground became Stadion Galgenwaard, which had previously been the VV DOS home ground, the largest stadium of the three parent clubs.
-The first manager of Utrecht became Bert Jacobs, the then 29-year-old head coach of Velox, who was joined by 24-year-old Fritz Korbach from USV Elinkwijk as assistant.
+Bert Jacobs, the then 29-year-old head coach of Velox, became the first manager of Utrecht; he was joined by 24-year-old Fritz Korbach from USV Elinkwijk as assistant.
 Their assignment was to forge one club with one culture from its three cores and three different identities.

 In the first season, the Utrecht first-team squad consisted almost entirely of former players from DOS, Velox and USV Elinkwijk.
 Only one outside player was recruited, as defender Co Adriaanse was signed for ƒ 125,000 from De Volewijckers from Amsterdam.
 The core of the squad also consisted of former DOS players Cor Hildebrand, Ed van Stijn, Piet van Oudenallen, Tom Nieuwenhuys and John Steen Olsen, former Elinkwijk players Joop Leliveld, Jan Blaauw, Dick Teunissen and Jan Groenendijk and former Velox player Marco Cabo.
 Their first official match was against defending European Cup winners Feyenoord.
 Groenendijk scored Utrecht's first goal, but despite the 0–1 lead, the team eventually lost 4–1.
 The club finished in 9th place in its inaugural season, a solid midtable finish.